Real news. Real stories. Real voices.

 "She always put the victim first, and we appreciated it," said Kim Small, CEO of Signs of Hope, formerly called the Rape Crisis Center.
 "And I've talked with Metro [the Las Vegas Metropolitan Police Department], and they always said, 'You know, when we put Jeri on the stand, we knew we'd have a conviction,' because she was so thorough and so evidence-based in making sure that every inch of the forensic exam was executed properly and thoroughly, so that there could be a conviction."

-Small confirmed news first reported by the Las Vegas Review-Journal, that Nevada HealthRight clinic will provide the sexual assault nurse examiner ("SANE") services previously provided by Dermanelian at UMC.
-Small said Signs of Hope had already been working with Nevada HealthRight for more than a year, and, in her understanding, they have recently trained additional nurses to help fill the void.
+Small confirmed news first reported by the Las Vegas Review-Journal, that Nevada HealthRight clinic will continue to provide the sexual assault nurse examiner ("SANE") services previously provided by Dermanelian at UMC.
+Small said Signs of Hope had already been working with Nevada HealthRight for several years and, in her understanding, they have recently trained additional nurses to help fill the void.
 Small added that she has not heard from UMC leadership how or when they will replace Dermanelian.

-UMC was not available to speak with KNPR for this segment, and Nevada HealthRight did not respond to our inquiries.
+UMC was not available to speak with KNPR for this segment.
+Nevada HealthRight's clinical director Rachell Ekroos provided the following statement:

 Small said that, even considering Nevada HealthRight's availability and willingness to step in, Southern Nevada's sexual violence victims need much more help.
 Signs of Hope takes an average of around 300 calls per month on its crisis line, and there are fewer than half a dozen SANE nurses trained to examine these patients.